Getting Started

 This call currently doesn't spend gas because the function does not change the state of the contract.

-- Invoking the
+1. Invoking the transfer_ownership Function

-function, which requires the new owner's address as input. - Enter this address into the calldata field.
+• Enter this address into the new_owner field.
 (For this, use any address from the "Devnet account selection" listed in the Environment tab.)

 For these transactions, the terminal logs will exhibit a "status" variable, indicating the transaction's fate.
-If the status reads "ACCEPTED_ON_L2", the Sequencer has accepted the transaction, pending block inclusion.
+If the status is "ACCEPTED_ON_L2", it means the Sequencer, the component that receives and processes transactions, has accepted the transaction, which is now awaiting inclusion in an upcoming block.
 However, a "REJECTED" status signifies the Sequencer's disapproval, and the transaction won't feature in the upcoming block.
 More often than not, this transaction gains acceptance, leading to a contract state modification.
-On calling the get_owner
+See this chapter for more on Starknet's architecture and the Sequencer.
+On calling the get_owner function again we get this:

 {

-"response": {
+"resp": {

 "result": [